 Samādhi is the firm mind, the one-pointed mind.
 On which point is it fixed?
-It's fixed onto the point of balance.
+It's fixed on the point of balance.
 That's its point.
-But people practice meditation by trying to silence their minds.
-They say, "I try to sit in meditation but my mind won't be still for a minute.
-One instant it flies off one place, the next instant it flies off somewhere else...
-How can I make it stop still?"
+But people practise meditation by trying to silence their minds.
+They say, 'I try to sit in meditation but my mind won't be still for a minute.
+One instant it flies off one place, the next instant it flies off somewhere else.
+How can I make it stop and be still?'
 You don't have to make it stop, that's not the point.
 Where there is movement is where understanding can arise.
-People complain, "It runs off and I pull it back again; then it goes off again and I pull it back once more..."
+People complain, 'It runs off and I pull it back again; then it goes off again and I pull it back once more.'
 So they just sit there pulling back and forth like this.

 They think their minds are running all over the place, but actually it only seems like the mind is running around.
-For example, look at this hall here...
-"Oh, it's so big!" you say... actually it's not big at all.
+For example, look at this hall here.
+'Oh, it's so big!' you say.
+Actually it's not big at all.
 Whether or not it seems big depends on your perception of it.
 In fact this hall is just the size it is, neither big nor small, but people run around after their feelings all the time.

-Meditating to find peace...
-You must understand what peace is.
+In order to meditate to find peace, you must understand what peace is.
 If you don't understand it you won't be able to find it.
 For example, suppose today you brought a very expensive pen with you to the monastery.
-Now suppose that, on your way here, you put the pen in your front pocket, but at a later time you took it out and put it somewhere else, such as the back pocket.
-Now when you search your front pocket...
-It's not there!
+Now suppose that, on your way here, you put the pen in your front pocket, but later you put it in the back pocket.
+Now when you search your front pocket, it's not there!
 You get a fright.
 You get a fright because of your misunderstanding, you don't see the truth of the matter.
 Suffering is the result.
 Whether standing, walking, coming and going, you can't stop worrying about your lost pen.
 Your wrong understanding causes you to suffer.
-Understanding wrongly causes suffering...
-"Such a shame!
-I'd only bought that pen a few days ago and now it's lost."
+Understanding wrongly causes suffering.
+'Such a shame!
+I only bought that pen a few days ago and now it's lost.'

-But then you remember, "Oh, of course!
-When I went to bathe I put the pen in my back pocket."
-As soon as you remember this you feel better already, even without seeing your pen.
+But then you remember, 'Oh, of course!
+When I went to bathe I put the pen in my back pocket.'
+As soon as you remember this you feel better again, even without seeing your pen.
 You see that?
-You're happy already, you can stop worrying about your pen.
+You're happy again, you can stop worrying about your pen.
 You're sure about it now.
 As you're walking along you run your hand over your back pocket and there it is.
 Your mind was deceiving you all along.
 The worry comes from your ignorance.
 Now, seeing the pen, you are beyond doubt, your worries are calmed.
 This sort of peace comes from seeing the cause of the problem, samudaya, the cause of suffering.
 As soon as you remember that the pen is in your back pocket there is nirodha, the cessation of suffering.